Rolayet/GWAS-GBD/README.md

 All GBD terms were mapped to EFO manually.
 For entries with no specific EFO terms, broader EFO terms have been used instead.
 If no broader terms were found, placeholders were used, as those terms will also be matched with GWAS using the str_detect function via traits.

 ## C. Sources
 Both "First_part_GBD.xlsx" and "Second_part_GBD.xlsx" are uploaded here.
+The efo-obo.txt file was added to the notebook due to its large size and can be accessed by clicking on this link:: https://uob-my.sharepoint.com/:o:/r/personal/ih23257_bristol_ac_uk/Documents/Notebooks/GBD%20Terms%20mapping?d=wf240cee12e054a798cf8e8f4d69a8985&csf=1&web=1&e=OfNvfr

 ## 2. GWAS Catalog: